 Ritsumeikan University offers a wide variety of facilities to meet the various needs of its students.
 These include libraries and peer learning rooms named "PIARA", as well as gyms and other facilities for students to work off the everyday stresses of university life.
-Other facilities include seminar houses, bookstores, bike parking and international exchange lounges.
+Other facilities include seminar houses, bookstores, bike parking and international exchange lounges known as "Beyond Borders Plazas" or "BBP" for short.
 Please see below for further details and locations of the many facilities open for Ritsumeikan students.

 Please refer to our campus maps for the locations of each item explained below: